Follow our Twitter to keep updated with new information for Monster Hunter Rise!

 Take note, Wyvern Riding replaces the traditional mounting we know from the past games so consider these methods if you want to ride these monsters!

-Using Silkbind Attacks and Wirebug Aerial consistently against a monster gives you a high chance of putting it in a mountable state.
-When your wirebugs are fully charged, always try to execute these unique moves!
+Using Silkbind Attacks, Wirebug Attacks, and Aerial Attacks consistently against a monster accumulates mounting damage onto a monster.
+When your wirebugs are fully charged, always try to execute silkbind attacks!

 Puppet Spiders are a type of Endemic Life that puts monsters in a mountable state instantly!
 Like the usual Endemic Life, they can be picked up around the map and will be stored like an item.